SabinMG/-Object-Pool-Unity-/README.md

 Overview
 ----
 Object pooling helps to avoid memmory foot print issues while creating new objects dynamically.
-Here you will find the implementation of the object pool inside the unity.
+Here you will find the implementation of object pool inside the unity.

 Usage